How To Watch Netflix On Your TV – The Ultimate Guide

 What your HDMI port should look like on a laptop.

-- Plug the HDMI port into the laptop or PC.
+- Plug the HDMI cord into the laptop or PC.
 Next, locate the HDMI port on your television.

 - The TV HDMI port is typically found where all other video plug-ins go.
 It will vary depending on the TV.
 Match the ports correctly.